 The symptoms of opioid abuse can be easier to identify if you know what to look for.
 The signs of opioid use are physical, emotional, and social because opioids and opiate addiction impact every area of an individual’s life.

 You may also notice some emotional symptoms of opioid abuse.
 Clients may have heightened anxiety, more frequent depressive episodes, thoughts or feelings of suicide, and may react differently in situations than in previous encounters.
 These feelings of depression are caused by the slowing of the body’s functions.
-Anger and suicidal thoughts and ideations can be side effects of that depressed feeling.
+Anger, suicidal thoughts, and ideations can be side effects of that depressed feeling.

 Finally, individuals addicted to opioids will experience some social signs of addiction.
 Individuals abusing opioids will often give up participation in special activities, have significant changes in meaningful relationships, and even be more socially withdrawn due to drug use.
 Depression caused by opioid use will cause individuals to become less responsible and may make them forget or fail to meet typical responsibilities at home and work.